spywhere/Terminality/README.md

 ### How to use it?
 Just pressing `Ctrl+Key+R` and the menu will show up, let's you select which command to run.

+If you want to pass arguments to command (depends on how each command use the arguments), pressing `Ctrl+Key+Shift+R` instead.
+This will let's you select the command first, then ask you for arguments input.

 `Key` is `Alt` in Windows, Linux, `Cmd` in OS X

 **Note!** This key binding is conflicted with SFTP.
 You might have to override it yourself.